 - (i) Judgment by confession.
-If a judgment by confession is authorized by statute, the party seeking the judgment must file with the clerk a statement, verified by the defendant, as follows: - (i)(1) If the judgment is for money due or to become due, the statement must concisely state the claim and that the specified sum is due or to become due. - (i)(2) If the judgment is for the purpose of securing the plaintiff against a contingent liability, the statement must state concisely the claim and that the specified sum does not exceed the liability. - (i)(3) The statement must authorize the entry of judgment for the specified sum.
+If a judgment by confession is authorized by statute, the party seeking the judgment must file with the clerk a statement, The statement must be verified by the defendant or accompanied by at least one supporting affidavit or unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, that is based on the defendant's personal knowledge and shows that the affiant or declarant defendant is competent to testify on the matters set forth.
+The verified statement or accompanying affidavit or unsworn declaration must provide, as follows: - (i)(1) If the judgment is for money due or to become due, the statement must concisely state the claim and that the specified sum is due or to become due. - (i)(2) If the judgment is for the purpose of securing the plaintiff against a contingent liability, the statement must state concisely the claim and that the specified sum does not exceed the liability. - (i)(3) The statement must authorize the entry of judgment for the specified sum.